A Statistical Learning Approach to Modal Regression: Model Selection and Numerical Validations

-We apply the iteratively re-weighted least squares algorithm to solve the regularized regression problem \eqref{experiment::model} when the loss function is chosen as the correntropy-induced loss, Huber's loss, or the LAD loss.
-The pseudo-code of the iteratively re-weighted least squares algorithm is list as in Algorithm \ref{alg:IRM}.
+The regularization problem \eqref{experiment::model} is essentially a regularized M-estimation problem.
+We, therefore, apply the iteratively re-weighted least squares algorithm to solve it.
+The pseudo-code of the iteratively re-weighted least squares algorithm is listed in Algorithm \ref{alg:IRM}.
 For each iteration in Algorithm \ref{alg:IRM}, the weight is updated as follows: